Tao-11-chen/Multi-Pivot-QuickSort/README.md

-# An implementation of the Multi-Pivot-QuickSort algorithm
+# An implementation of the Multi-Pivot QuickSort

 Based on the paper: "Multi-Pivot Quicksort: Theory and Experiments"